A Tutorial on Meta-Reinforcement Learning: Many-shot Meta-RL Methods

-\paragraph{Outer-loop algorithms} Regardless of the inner-loop parameterization chosen, by definition, algorithms for many-shot meta-RL have to meta-learn over long task-horizons.
-Directly optimizing over these long task horizons is challenging because it can result in vanishing or exploding gradients and has infeasible memory requirements~\citep{metz2021gradients}.
+Regardless of the inner-loop parameterization chosen, by definition, algorithms for many-shot meta-RL have to meta-learn over long task-horizons.
+Directly optimizing over these long task horizons is challenging because it can result in vanishing or exploding gradients and has infeasible memory requirements~\citep{sutskever2013training,metz2021gradients}.
 Instead, as described above, most many-shot meta-RL algorithms adopt a surrogate objective, which considers only one or a few update steps in the inner-loop~\citep{zheng2018learning,veeriah2019discovery,kirsch2019improving,rajendran2020how,zheng2020can,zahavy2020self,oh2020discovering,veeriah2021discovery,bechtle2021meta}.
 These algorithms use either A2C~\citep{mnih2016asynchronous}-style \citep{zheng2020can,oh2020discovering,veeriah2021discovery,bechtle2021meta} or DDPG~\citep{lillicrap2016continuous}-style \citep{kirsch2019improving} actor-critic objectives in the outer-loop. \citet{flennerhag2021bootstrapped} present a different kind of surrogate objective, which bootstraps target parameters for the inner-loop by computing several updates ahead and then optimizing its earlier parameters to minimize distance to that later target using a chosen metric.
 This allows optimizing over more inner-loop updates, and with the right choice of metric, it can be used for optimizing the behavior policy in the inner-loop, which is difficult using a standard actor-critic objective.
-This surrogate objective has also been used to meta-learn an initial state distribution for the policy learning that occurs in model-based methods \citep{burega2022learning}.
-Another method meta-learns weights for samples taken from the learned model in model-based methods \citep{huang2021learning}.
-Alternatively, the black-box optimization algorithm \emph{evolution strategies} (ES)~\citep{rechenberg1971evolutionsstrategie,wierstra2014natural,salimans2017evolution} is used by~\citep{houthooft2018evolved,kirsch2021introducing,lu2022discovered}.
-ES suffers less from the vanishing and exploding gradients problem and has more favorable memory requirements at the cost of high variance and sample complexity compared to SGD-based methods~\citep{metz2021gradients}.
-Finally, genetic algorithms~\citep{schmidhuber1987evolutionary} and random search are used by \citet{co-reyes2021evolving} and \citet{alet2020meta}, who consider discrete parametrizations of the inner-loop objective.
+This surrogate objective has also been used to meta-learning how to prioritize the task distribution for policy improvement in model-based methods \citep{burega2022learning}.